September 25th

 • If one is readily available to do welfare for others, then there is no ounce of selfish motive in him.

 How can such a person not be happy?
-When one is internally happy, what can anyone do to deter his well being or contentment?!!
+When one is happy internally, what can anyone do to deter his well-being or contentment?!!

 pada vigrahaH: